 Excerpt from "An eighteenth century musical tour in central Europe and the Netherland."(1773)

-first CELLo star WHO PLAYED WITH OVER HAND BOW HOLD
+FAMOUS CELLIST WHO PLAYED WITH OVER-HAND BOW HOLD